 When it comes to dinner time there is the renowned Gilbert Scott restaurant, which people flock to from all over the world.
 So book early for a good table and arrive in good time to enjoy the gourmet popcorn nibbles!
 For more casual eating The Booking Office is the place to head for, or you might want to take afternoon tea in the Hansom Lounge, well actually you have to take afternoon tea in the Hansom Lounge at some point in your stay.

 The hotel leads directly on to Kings Cross St Pancras Station’s concourse too, which has a variety of upmarket shops and restaurants and it’s particularly convenient if you’re taking the Eurostar.
 Rolling out of bed, down to breakfast and then straight out on to the Eurostar platform, made our journey to Paris so much more relaxing.

 Whilst trains and tubes from Kings Cross St Pancras station will also take you all over London and beyond, so the St Pancras Hotel is the perfect place to base yourselves to explore the Capital.

 We can help you book a room at the St Pancras Renaissance Hotel London.
 Either use the Check Availability button on the St Pancras Renaissance Hotel London review page or request assistance on our Connect with a Family Travel Advisor page.
-Either way, one of our Family Vacation Consultants will get back to you.
+Either way, one of our Family Travel Advisors will get back to you.

 Editorial Note: Anna received a media rate at the St Pancras Renaissance Hotel London.
 As always, our opinions are our own on Ciao Bambino.